ahmedrangel/discord-app-workers-template/README.md

 ### Set Interactions Endpoint URL on your Discord Application
-Now, to make the commands work you have to set an INTERACTIONS ENDPOINT URL.
+Now, to make the commands work you have to set an INTERACTIONS ENDPOINT URL at [Discord Developer Portal](https://discord.com/developers/applications).
 This will be the url of your worker.

 By setting your worker url and saving it, discord will send a **PING** interaction to verify your webhook.